3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Maybe it wouldn’t happen this time.
 I’ll be really quick, and besides, I don’t have a choice, I have to get milk and cough syrup.

 She could only hope that the whining wouldn’t escalate as it usually did.
-She made a bee line for the milk and ran into an old friend she hadn’t see in a while.
+She made a beeline for the milk and ran into an old friend she hadn’t seen in a while.
 While she chatted, her son began to rock back and forth and the whining turned more into moaning.

 Embarrassed and without an explanation for her son’s behavior, she quickly ended the conversation and made her way to the cough syrup.
 Except they had moved it and the store was getting more crowded by the second.